strauberly/tons-of-tacos-v1.3/DEV-JOURNAL.md

 ---

+--- 9 Feb 2024 ---

+- Changed menu button from on click to on enter.

+---

 --- 8 Feb 2024 ---

 - Refactored styling modules to eliminate unused code and notes.
 Moved fonts folder into nested ui folder.
 Ready for more styling.